mansurarief/mansurarief.github.io/_posts/2022-09-11-engineering-optimization-note.md

 ### Solving the Problem

 {: .emphasis}
-Perhaps the easiest way to solve the above problem is by converting the 2-dimensional problem into 1-dimensional problem, using the fact
+Perhaps the most intuitive way to solve the above problem is by converting the 2-dimensional problem into 1-dimensional problem, using the fact
 $$
 \begin{align}
 x_2 = \frac{V}{\pi x_1^2}